Loudon (CDP), New Hampshire: Geography

 The CDP is in the southern part of the town of Loudon, on both sides of the Soucook River.
-The northern boundary of the CDP is north of School Street, Church Street, and New Hampshire Route 129, and follows Wiggins Road to the northeast corner of the CDP.
+The northern boundary of the CDP is north of School Street, Church Street, and New Hampshire Route 129, and follows Wiggins Road to the northeastern corner of the CDP.
 To the east, all houses on East Cooper Street, Hemlock Hill Drive, Ilona Lane, and Brown Lane are within the CDP.
 The border extends south along New Hampshire Route 106 to Wales Bridge over the Soucook River, then turns northwest up Riverview Lane and Pine Island Brook until back to the northwest corner of the CDP.

-Route 106 passes through the east side of the CDP, leading north 18 mi to Laconia and south 8 mi to U.S. Route 3 in Pembroke.
+Route 106 passes through the eastern side of the CDP, leading north 18 mi to Laconia and south 8 mi to U.S. Route 3 in Pembroke.
 Concord, the state capital, is eight miles to the southwest via Route 106 and Interstate 393.
 Route 129 leads northeast from Loudon 9 mi to New Hampshire Route 107 in the southern part of Gilmanton.

 According to the U.S. Census Bureau, the Loudon CDP has a total area of 4.7 sqkm, all of it recorded as land.
 The Soucook River, which flows southward through the center of the community, is part of the Merrimack River watershed.